For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-ACELG invites interested researchers working in the field of European public law, public administration or related fields to apply for a short-term, self-funded research stay at the centre.
+ACELG invites interested researchers working in the field of European law, law and governance in the EU, and related fields to apply for a short-term, self-funded research stay at the centre.
 On this page, find information on how to apply and a list of former visitors.

 Former visitors